You are here

 The Statistics in Schools (SIS) program of the U.S. Census Bureau provides data, tools, and activities that educators can incorporate into their lessons to help teach statistics concepts and data analysis skills to students.
 The activities and resources are segmented by subject (English, geography, history and social studies, mathematics and statistics, and sociology) and grade (from kindergarten through high school) so statistics education can be brought to any classroom.

-Due to the COVID-19 pandemic, in-school learning has been suspended in Colorado.
 The Statistics in Schools program has adapted, offering parent and caregiver toolkits, which provide instructions and tips on using and adapting SIS activities and resources for at-home use.

 There are four toolkits available: